Welcome to Ukraine

-Visit Chufut-Kale – This 200m high bluff and cave system is the highlight for many people that travel to Bakhysaray.
+Chufut-Kale – This 200m high bluff and cave system is the highlight for many people that travel to Bakhysaray.
 For centuries, many people took refuge here, leaving behind them, burial chambers and casemates

 Dance on the Dnipro Party Boat – If you are feeling really adventurous and a little goofy, this is probably the thing for you.
 These boat rides are about an hour and a half long, and all about having drinks and dancing to disco-tech, Russian-pop music.

-Check out Bohdan and Varvara Khanenko Museum of Arts – Located in Kiev, this museum has an impressive collection of European art.
+Bohdan and Varvara Khanenko Museum of Arts – Located in Kiev, this museum has an impressive collection of European art.
 The interior of the museum is decadently coated in frescoes, intricately carved woodwork, priceless antique furniture, and an array of masterful art.

 Ploshcha Svobody – The second-largest square in the world and Kharkiv’s most unique sight, this is an awesome place to check out.
 At the western end stands the first Soviet skyscraper, complete with geometrically-set concrete and glass blocks and bridges.

-Spot wildlife at Askania-Nova Reserve – This vast plain is home to a plethora of animal life: buffalo, deer, antelope, horses, zebras, camels, gnus, rare Central Asian Saiga antelopes, and a huge array of birds.
+Wildlife at Askania-Nova Reserve – This vast plain is home to a plethora of animal life: buffalo, deer, antelope, horses, zebras, camels, gnus, rare Central Asian Saiga antelopes, and a huge array of birds.

 Lutsk Castle – One of many Ukrainian fortresses, this one lies in Lutsk’s old quarter and dates back to the 14th century.
 It is 13 meter-high and is topped with three tall towers.
-The structure is in fairly decent shape and there are even archaeological remains dating back to the 12th century nearby.
+The structure is in fairly decent shape and there are even archeological remains dating back to the 12th century nearby.